 Providing an overview of information contained in the Annual Security Report in compliance with the Clery Act.

-The University also provides training to students and employees to ensure they understand this Policy and the topics and issues related to maintaining an education and employment environment free from sex discrimination, sexual harassment, and sexual violence.
+The University also provides training to students and employees to ensure they understand this Policy and the topics and issues related to maintaining an education and employment environment free from sex discrimination, sexual exploitation, sexual harassment, and sexual violence.

 XIII.
 FREE SPEECH AND ACADEMIC FREEDOM